Galactic Empire (Star Wars): Origins

+Note: All dates in this article are in the BBY/ABY format.
+This is a fictional in-universe dating system centred on the Battle of Yavin in Episode IV: A New Hope in which the first Death Star is destroyed.
+BBY is Before the Battle of Yavin; ABY is After the Battle of Yavin.

+The Twilight of the High Republic

-The Galactic Empire is born out of the collapsing Galactic Republic.
+The Galactic Empire is born out of the declining High Republic; the rise of the empire wasn't sudden but instead unfolded gradually, step by step with one power grab after the next.
 However, its seeds of decadence are planted and nurtured by the Sith over a period of centuries, that bore fruit during the Clone Wars, the epic war between the Republic and the separatist Confederacy of Independent Systems (CIS) depicted in Episode II: Attack of the Clones and Episode III: Revenge of the Sith.
-The CIS droid army was never intended to be victorious in a quick early decisive battles, the Sith's plan was to have a long, persistent and costly war so Sidious would slowly gain more and more "emergency power" in the Senate to a point where him becoming the emperor de jure was just a formality change in title to match his de facto absolute despotism.
-Because of a corrupt senate, and a civil war, Palpatine is easily able to take control over the Republic.
+The Jedi Council, sitting atop Coruscant in their ivory tower, pride themselves in having permanently eradicated the Sith-menace, and are romanticized as guardians that ushered an unprecedented 1000-year era of peace and justice, yet beneath their solemn chants and stoic meditation lies arrogance masked as wisdom, complacency mistaken for serenity.
+Palpatine's ascension came with the final layer of poison instilled into a governmental system on the brink of collapse.
+Because of the hubristic Jedi, the corrupt senate and a civil war, Palpatine was seen by many as a savior and is easily able to take near-complete control of the Republic.

-In Episode I: The Phantom Menace, amid a trade dispute and invasion of his home world of Naboo, Senator Palpatine convinces Queen Padmé Amidala to call for a vote of no confidence in Supreme Chancellor of the Republic Finis Valorum.
+In Episode I: The Phantom Menace, amid a trade dispute and invasion of his homeworld of Naboo, Senator Palpatine convinces Queen Padmé Amidala to call for a vote of no confidence in Supreme Chancellor of the Republic Finis Valorum.
 Palpatine is elected Supreme Chancellor in Valorum's place.
+For the Jedi, clairvoyant beings who sat calmly as corruption festered in the heart of the Republic, Chancellor Palpatine, a Sith Lord, the greatest galactic threat the Jedi swore to oppose, rose right under their noses.